mrmeizongo/Xpilot/README.md

 Designed with a 3-channel system(AIL, ELEV, RUDD) in mind; some modifications are necessary to convert it for a 2-channel system.
 The atmega328p chip in the arduino nano is fast enough to run the stabilization loop in 4ms.
-This gives us a frequency of up to 250Hz.
+This gives us a frequency of ~250Hz.
 Output to the control servos are updated at 50Hz for standard servos and the IMU is queried at a 200Hz FIFO sample rate.

 The frequency refers to the rate at which the software is updating or making corrections.